A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 How Does Speech Therapy Treat Speech Sound Disorders?

-There are many strategies your child’s speech therapist can employ to help their speech sound disorder.
+There are many strategies your child’s speech therapist can employ to help your child’s speech sound disorder.

-The type of strategy they use will depend on the type of disorder your child has.
+The type of strategy they use will depends on the type of disorder your child has.

 For this reason, their treatment will be personalized in order to achieve the best results.

-Let’s find out more about some common types of speech therapy for speech sound disorders.
+Let’s find out more about some common types of speech therapy for speech sound disorders, and how speech therapy words in kids.

 1. Phonological Contrast